pgpartman/pg_partman/doc/pg_partman.md

 *`check_unique_constraints.py`*

- * Native partitioning has the shortcoming of not allowing a unique constraint if the constraint does not include the partition column.
+ * Declarative partitioning has the shortcoming of not allowing a unique constraint if the constraint does not include the partition column.
 This is often not possible, especially with time-based partitioning.
 This script is used to check that all rows in a partition set are unique for the given columns.
  * Note that on very large partition sets this can be an expensive operation to run that can consume large amounts of storage space.
 The amount of storage space required is enough to dump out the entire index's column data as a plaintext file.
  * If there is a column value that violates the unique constraint, this script will return those column values along with a count of how many of each value there are.
 Output can also be simplified to a single, total integer value to make it easier to use with monitoring applications.
  * `--parent (-p)`:           Parent table of the partition set to be checked.
 (Required)